-The important point here is that whether your website is just a simple family blog or place to post information about the reunion – or an interactive & constantly updated site for years to come – maintaining, revising and editing is never done.
+The important point here is that whether your website is just a simple family blog or a place to post information about the reunion – or an interactive & constantly updated site for years to come – maintaining, revising, and editing is never done.

 It does not have to be time-consuming, but a good website is one that has regular updates and edits.